bbcarchdev/twine/README.md

 ### geonames

-The `geonames` input plug-in reads data in the GeoNames RDF dump format, which consists of a repeating sequence of lines in the form:
+The `geonames` input plug-in reads data in the GeoNames RDF dump format, which consists of a repeating sequence of the following, each separated by newlines:

-* Graph URI (newline)
+* Geonames URL (e.g., `http://sws.geonames.org/3/`)
 * RDF/XML document for this graph (with any newlines stripped out)

-The plug-in simply reads the graph URI, then the RDF/XML document, and pushes a model into Twine for processing which contains the triples from the RDF/XML associated with that graph.
+The plug-in simply reads the Geonames URL and transforms it into a graph URI (by appending `about.rdf`), then reads the RDF/XML document into an RDF model as part of that named graph.
+The resulting model is pushed into Twine for onward processing or storage.